 For Jesus, the reality of his life is linked to suffering and passion.
-He is the Messiah who will take upon himself the sins and suffering of humanity in order to bring salvation to the world.
+He is the Messiah who will take upon himself the sins and the suffering of humanity in order to bring salvation to the world.
 He has to die on the cross for the love of humanity; he cannot escape it, whatever might be the cost to pay.

 As it was for Jesus, our Christian life is a constant following in the footsteps of our Savior.
 If we want to follow Jesus, we should be ready to deny ourselves and take up our cross after him.
 It is an illusion to think that because we are Disciples of Christ we cannot suffer or be in troubles.

-Some of the Christian teachings we see on television speak often of "your happiness right now".
+Some Christian teachings we see on the television speak often of "your happiness right now".
 With such teachings, we run the risk of thinking that life is always honey.
-When we meet hardships and difficulties, it does not mean that God has rejected us.
-Rather, Jesus shares with us the small crosses of our daily life.
+By doing so, we lose sight of the reality of pain and suffering.
+However, when we meet hardships and difficulties, it does not mean necessarily that God has rejected us.
+On the contrary, Jesus shares with us the small crosses of our daily life.